enjin/wallet-daemon-ui/README.md

 > Also, make sure you use a safe password and do not share with anyone.

 After you start the daemon for the first time, a new random seed phrase will be generated for you.
 You can find your generated seed under `Configs >> Seed Phrase`.
-The seed together with the password `Configs >> Password` are the information needed to import your daemon wallet anywhere.
+The seed phrase together with the password `Configs >> Password` is all of the information needed to import your daemon wallet anywhere.

 > [!NOTE]
 > Just the seed phrase is not enough to import or have access to your daemon wallet.